cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: 'Not least, we include our archive of empowering Commencement Speeches, begun in 1989; as well as our initial blueprint for Peace Gatherings, designed to radically expand the understanding that ending war is not only necessary but also possible.'
+        text: 'Not least, we include our archive of empowering Commencement Speeches, begun in 1989; as well as our initial blueprint for Peace Gatherings, designed to radically expand the understanding that ending war is not only necessary but also absolutely possible.'
   -
     type: paragraph
     content: